EdenFails/QMFreeze/README.md

 If you need assistance with QMFreeze, you can:

 - Join VRCQMG Discord server: [https://discord.gg/bRjZB28z](https://discord.gg/bRjZB28z)
-- Contact EdenFails#1383 on Discord.
+- Contact @edenfails on Discord.